 Recently, I needed to recover a DSL password that only persisted in an old router (Draytek Vigor 2500/We).
 Since the web interface only shows the username, I tried the backup feature that dumps the entire configuration to a file that you can download.
 Unfortunately, this data comes in an encrypted form… which makes an excellent exercise for a student of computer science.

-Dear Draytek developers: Before implementing code related to crypto, you’d better get basic knowledge of cryptography and cryptanalysis.
-I don’t know if you have used a secure encryption algorithm, but it was used in ECB mode with a block length of one byte… which makes it degenerate to a simple substitution cipher that can be easily broken, no matter how secure the underlying encryption function is.
+Dear Draytek developers: I don’t know if you have used a secure encryption algorithm, but it was used in ECB mode with a block length of one byte… which makes it degenerate to a simple substitution cipher that can be easily broken, no matter how secure the underlying encryption function is.

 I created a codebook holding all pairs of letters and their encrypted counterparts by simply changing a random setting in the web interface, looking at the diff between this version and the previous one with VBinDiff (Ubuntu package: vbindiff) and writing down the encrypted version of the characters I previously entered.
 Download the codebook: vigorcrypt (Syntax: character, ASCII-Code (hex), encrypted (hex)).

 Afterwards, a small Python script did the job of decrypting a dump file.
 It changes all characters for which no entry in the dictionary exists to null bytes and decrypts all others.